xlab/android-go/README.md

 stripped-down NDK, there is a lot of code written to automate this process and there is no way to override this environment, even by rewriting a lot of gomobile bootstrapping code.
 It's a great mess.
 Too much time wasted trying to switch to the `r12-beta1` SDK and the `android-23` NDK platform.
-Gomobile avoids using the standard Android pipeline tools such as Gradle / Ant / ndk-build and others and instead incorporates obscure APK packing logic.
 Instead of providing a good document how to build the Go-based apps and incorporate them into any of the existing development process, the Gomobile project introduces tons of hardcoded scripts in Go.
 Nuff said, even [the article] that shows the principle